 You’ll be adding condensed milk in this version of instant pot yogurt, making it slightly sweet. (via Food is a Four Letter Word)

 Of all the types of yogurts, this is probably the most decadent.
 Think thick, creamy, smooth.
 This recipe calls for half and half, plain yogurt, and condensed milk.
 It’s rich enough like this, but you can also add vanilla as well.

 If that’s too sickeningly sweet or rich for you, then replace the condensed milk with honey, maple, or agave. (via Food is a Four Letter Word)

 Here’s a fun yogurt that’s in liquid form.
 This type of yogurt is very popular in Asia and totally meant to be consumed with a straw. (via Food is a Four Letter Word)

 Yes, lactose-intolerant folks, rejoice.
 You can have tasty yogurt minus the dairy.
 For your dairy-free yogurt starter, use culinary or canned coconut milk.
 If you’re going for yogurt-like consistency too, then add some tapioca starch or agar agar flakes (not powder). (via Detoxinista)

-If you're not a fan of coconut milk flavor, then there's this option, made from soy.
-Just make sure you're using soymilk that's just soy and water as the starter. (via Make Real Food)
+If you're not a fan of coconut milk flavor, then there's this option, made from soy. (via Plant Based Instant Pot)